Parallel Test-Time Scaling with Multi-Sequence Verifiers: Experimental Details

 \item \textbf{\texttt{DeepMath-103K}}: \href{https://huggingface.co/datasets/zwhe99/DeepMath-103K}{https://huggingface.co/datasets/zwhe99/DeepMath-103K}, licensed under MIT License.\footnote{\href{https://github.com/zwhe99/DeepMath/blob/main/LICENSE}{https://github.com/zwhe99/DeepMath/blob/main/LICENSE}}

 \end{itemize}

 We use the DeepSeek-R1-Distill-Qwen-1.5B model~\citep{guo2025deepseek} as our base LLM that generates the reasoning traces and answers to reasoning problems.
 All training data for our verifier models are generated with the base LLM on problems in the DeepMath-103K dataset, which underwent careful decontamination of public reasoning evaluation datasets, including all five of our evaluation datasets~\citep{he2025deepmath}.
 This reduces the possibility that the verifier is memorizing the training data to correctly classify solutions generated on our evaluation sets.
-We evaluate our model on the MATH dataset~\citep{hendrycks2021measuring}, the AMC12 problems between 2022 and 2024, the AIME problems between 1983 and 2024, OlympiadBench~\citep{he2024olympiadbench}, and Omni-MATH~\citep{gao2024omni}.
+We evaluate our model on the MATH dataset~\citep{hendrycks2021measuring}, the AMC12 problems between 2022 and 2024 that are not geometry problems, the AIME problems between 1983 and 2024, OlympiadBench~\citep{he2024olympiadbench}, and Omni-MATH~\citep{gao2024omni}.
+We use the full 1983--2024 AIME dataset rather than AIME 2024/2025, because the latter contains only 60 problems, which is too small for statistically reliable evaluation.
+The DeepMath-103K training set was decontaminated to exclude all problems from the full AIME dataset~\citep{he2025deepmath}, so there is no data leakage risk for verifier training.

 We use 224 and 64 randomly chosen problems from DeepMath-103K as our training and validation sets, respectively.
-Each evaluation dataset is randomly subsampled to 448 problems.
+Each evaluation dataset is randomly subsampled to 448 problems (except for AMC12, which has 134 problems).
 We generate 64 responses from the base LLM on every problem.
-This creates training and validation sets with 14K and 4K sequences, respectively, and evaluation datasets with at 28K sequences.
+This creates training and validation sets with 14K and 4K sequences, respectively, and evaluation datasets with 28K sequences.
 We provide justification for the training set size in \cref{app:training_set_size}.